pygame/pygame/docs/reST/tut/tom_games6.rst

-Here we check to see if the ``area`` contains the new position of the ball (it always should, so we needn't have an ``else`` clause, though in other circumstances you might want to consider it.
+Here we check to see if the ``area`` contains the new position of the ball (it always should, so we needn't have an ``else`` clause, though in other circumstances you might want to consider it).
 We then check if the coordinates for the four corners are *colliding* with the area's edges, and create objects for each result.
 If they are, the objects will have a value of 1, or ``True``.
 If they don't, then the value will be ``None``, or ``False``.
 We then see if it has hit the top or bottom, and if it has we change the ball's direction.
 Handily, using radians we can do this by simply reversing its positive/negative value.